User Tools

 -Each phone is really a small computer.
 The phone is configured to connect to our phone provider, currently Sangoma.
 That connection adds it to the telephone networkOld phones had wires connecting them together.
 MrJims.Pizza phones are merely connected to the internet.
 This means that no matter where it is in the worldonce it is connected to the internet it works just as it did.
 If you move Line 1 phone within the building, or take it home or on a trip, it does not change how it works.+Our phones are actually small computers that connect to our phone provider, Sangoma, through the internetUnlike old landline phones with physical wires, our phones work from anywhere as long as they have an internet connectionWhether the phone stays in the storemoves to another spot in the building, or even travels to another location, it functions exactly the same.

 -Some users are confused and think that the phones are connected to the computers in the store.
 That's not true.
 The phones get the customer'caller ID and then send that to our web server.
 The server then displays the caller ID on the computer.
 Because POS is a website this means that no matter where in the world the computer and phone are located, an order entered prints in the store where it was ordered.+Some people think the phones are linked directly to the store's computers, but that’s not the case.
 Instead, when a customer calls, the phone captures their caller ID and sends it to our web server.
 The server then displays the caller ID on the computer.
-Since our POS system runs through a website, orders can be entered from anywhere, and they’ll print in the store where the order was placed.
+Since our POS system runs through a website, orders can be entered from anywhere, and they’ll print only in the store into which the order was placed.

 +